tianrui-qi/SCOS-BP/config/experiment/e/README.md

 **[`e/02`](02.yaml)**

-We finetune on regression on BP waveform without per-subject normalization.
-This regression head surve as a global regression head for all subjects.
+We finetune on regression on BP waveform without per-measurement normalization.
+This regression head surve as a global regression head for all measurements.

 **[`e/03`](03.yaml)**